-Kristen A. Lindquist, Ph.D., is a Professor in the Department of Psychology and Neuroscience at the University of North Carolina, Chapel Hill, where she directs the Carolina Affective Science Lab and the Social Psychology PhD program.
+Kristen A. Lindquist, Ph.D., is a Professor in the Department of Psychology and Neuroscience at the University of North Carolina, Chapel Hill, where she directs the Carolina Affective Science Lab.
 She is also a faculty member in the Developmental Psychology PhD program and the Human Neuroimaging Group in the Department of Psychology and Neuroscience and the Biomedical Research Imaging Center and the Neurobiology Curriculum in the School of Medicine.
+In Fall 2025, Kristen will join the faculty of the Ohio State University as the Robert K. and Dale J. Weary Chair in Social Psychology in the Department of Psychology.

 Kristen’s research has established evidence for a constructionist theory of emotion that explains how our emotions are both created by basic neural mechanisms and shaped by social and cultural contexts.
 To address questions about the nature of emotion, her research employs tools from social psychology, cognitive psychology, developmental psychology, psychophysiology, neuroscience, linguistics, and cultural evolution.
 Her work is funded by the National Science Foundation, National Institutes of Health, and private foundations.